 Several key fraud investigations personnel were on site to give us feedback and perspective on some of the issues they encounter every day with fraudulent credentials and purported identity thieves that come into the DMV.

-Second Step – Taking the DDL to Commercial Environments
+Second Step – Taking the Digital Drivers Licences to Commercial Environments

 Over several days during the Colorado DDL pilot, we took the DDL to the streets and put it to the test in real commercial environments.
 We started at Capitol Convenience, a trendy convenience store near the state capitol in downtown Denver.